 “I’m predicting the middle of July,” Sutton told Digital Commerce 360 in March, citing the June 20 cutoff date.
 “It also takes two to three weeks for Amazon to check-in all the inventory once it arrives, so we can probably expect Prime Day to occur within the first couple weeks of July.”

 Sellers who wish to offer Prime Day deals had until April 29 to submit a proposal for consideration, Amazon said.

 Getting ready for Prime Day

-“Especially if you’re ordering from China, it’s important to place orders immediately since shipments are taking two or more months to arrive,” Sutton said, noting recent reports that factories in Shenzhen that manufacture Amazon products are on lockdown due to another COVID-19 outbreak.
+“Especially if you’re ordering from China, it’s important to place orders immediately since shipments are taking two or more months to arrive,” Sutton said in March, noting reports that factories in Shenzhen that manufacture Amazon products were on lockdown due to another COVID-19 outbreak.